Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you make an attack with a Cold Weapon that has **:weapon-prop-heavy: Heavy** property as part of your Attack action and the total damage roll from your weapon is 5 or lower, you treat it as 6
+When you make an attack with a Cold Weapon that has **:weapon-prop-heavy: Heavy** property as part of your **:rsc-a: Attack**{ .rsc } action and the total damage roll from your weapon is 5 or lower, you treat it as 6

 ---